yawaramin/dream-html/README.md

 ## What

-An HTML, SVG, and MathML library that is closely integrated with [Dream](https://aantron.github.io/dream).
+An HTML, SVG, and MathML rendering library that is closely integrated with [Dream](https://aantron.github.io/dream).
 Most HTML elements and attributes from the [Mozilla Developer Network references](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference) are